dadosdelaplace/pollspain/README.md

 <strong>⚠️ About municipalities</strong>
 </summary>

-The municipality data (names and codes) were extracted from the version published by the National Statistics Institute (INE) on February 6, 2025.
+The municipality data (names and codes) were **extracted from the version published by the National Statistics Institute (INE) on February 6, 2025**.
 The configuration of municipalities from previous years has been adapted to the most recent setup, recoding cases where municipalities have merged or disappeared.

 Data extracted from
 <https://www.ine.es/daco/daco42/codmun/codmun20/20codmun.xlsx>

 </details>